Academics » Curriculum

 Semester | Credit: 1/2

 This course reviews the principal doctrines of the Christian Church.
 The truths of Scripture are then applied to the daily life of the student.
-Selected teachings are discussed with intent to offer the student sufficient instruction so that he or she is able to distinguish between the sound teachings of the Bible and false teachings of the world.
+Selected teachings are discussed with the intent to offer the student sufficient instruction so that he or she is able to distinguish between the sound teachings of the Bible and false teachings of the world.

 Theology 12 *